Fully local Reshetikhin-Turaev theories: Introduction

 \subsection{Orientations and spherical structures.}

-We also address the question of relaxing the manifold structures on the domain of these (super) Reshetikhin-Turaev TQFTs. \emph{A priori}, they require $3$--framings, and their $p_1$-dependence precludes a clean factorization through $\Spin$ or oriented manifolds.
-However, the topological boundary theories for Turaev-Viro (super) TQFTs limit their $p_1$-dependence, and force the vanishing of (appropriately reduced) central charges, descending them to~$\Spin$ and, at times, oriented TQFTs.
+We also address the question of relaxing the domain of these (super) TQFTs. \emph{A priori}, they are defined on $3$--framed manifolds, and their $p_1$-dependence precludes a clean factorization through $\Spin$ or oriented manifolds.
+However, as we show in \S\ref{spinv} and \S\ref{canorient}, the topological boundary theories for Turaev-Viro (super) TQFTs constrain this $p_1$-dependence, force the vanishing of (appropriately reduced) central charges, and descend them to~$\Spin$ or, at times, oriented TQFTs.
+This was conjectured in \cite{dsps}.

-For fusion categories $F$, we settle the relation (partially established in \cite{tur}) between modular structures on the center with $\SO(3)$-invariance data of~$F\in \fus$.
-Not all modular structures are created equal: if they exist, there is a preferred one (Theorem~\ref{canonical}).\footnote {One may speculate that the preferred modular structure is unitarizable, but this is not clear from our construction.} It has the property that \emph{all boundary theories are also $\SO$-invariant}.
-In particular, this defines a distinguished spherical structure on~$F$.
-Other modular structures are defined by invertible central elements of order~$2$, whose self-braiding valued in $\{\pm1\}$ is a sign obstruction to $\SO(3)$-invariance of~$F$.
-Central lifts of order~$2$ of $\mathbf{1}\in F$ preserve the $\SO$-invariance of the regular module.
-More precisely: spherical structures on~$F$ correspond to \emph{$\SO$-invariance data for~$F$ together with its regular module} (Theorem~\ref{spherical}).
-This settles another conjecture of~\cite{dsps}, and meshes well with the main theorem of \cite{ft1}, which characterizes (simple) fusion categories as $3$-dimensional simple TQFTs equipped with a non-zero boundary theory (the regular module).
+In particular, we spell out the relation (partially established in \cite{tur}) between $\SO^{p_1}_3$-invariance data of objects $X\in \mrE\fus$ and modular structures on their centers.
+We find that not all modular structures are created equal: if they exist, there is a preferred one\footnote{One may speculate that the preferred modular structure is unitarizable, but this is not clear from our construction.} (Theorem~\ref{canonical}).
+The others correspond to invertible central elements of order~$2$.

+When~$X=F$ is a fusion category, the preferred modular structure leads to $\SO_3$-invariance data on~$\cT_F$, and allows \emph{compatible $\SO_2$-invariance data on all its boundary theories}.
+Changing the modular structure by~$z\in Z(F)$ of order~$2$ obstructs the $\SO_3$-invariance precisely when~$z$ is \emph{fermionic} (has self-braiding $-1$): see the example of $\bZ/2$-gauge theory in \S\ref{funnyZ2}.
+At the other extreme, central lifts of order~$2$ of $\mathbf{1}\in F$ also preserve the invariance of the regular module.
+More precisely, spherical structures on~$F$ correspond to \emph{$\SO_3$-invariance data for~$F$ and compatible $\SO_2$-invariance of its regular module}\footnote{Modulo the choice of some non-zero scalars: a \emph{Frobenius structure constant} for each summand of $F$.} (Theorem~\ref{spherical}).
+This refines a conjecture of~\cite{dsps}, and meshes well with the main theorem of \cite{ft1}, which characterizes (simple) fusion categories as $3$-dimensional simple TQFTs equipped with a non-zero boundary theory (the regular module).